-Congratulations on being accepted to the College of Mount St. Joseph.
+Congratulations on being accepted to Mount St. Joseph University.
 We're excited to welcome you to the Mount community.
 You're one step closer to enrollment.

 Please refer to the Detailed Acceptance Notice in your acceptance packet for more information on advising and registration.